This month in The Lab we’re working on self-care basics together.

 How will I feel after I do it?

 How Do I Start?

-You start by picking something that matters to you and making a commitment to do something about it.
+You can also start by picking one thing that matters to you and making a commitment to do something about it.

 After you are successful, you move on to the next area you’d like to address.
 One step at a time.
 If you’re not sure, then I think getting better sleep is usually a good place to start.
 Being sleep deprived is no joke.

 Expect to drop the ball sometimes.
 That’s life and, in our line of work, there are always crazy circumstances that throw us for a loop.
 Whenever you find that your self-care practices aren’t what you’d like or need them to be, just be kind to yourself and start again.
 You’re not a failure.
 Don’t waste time or energy beating yourself up.

 Begin again, wherever you are, and start taking baby steps back towards your self-care practices or goals.
 Make it easy to succeed by lowering the bar and just get back to it in whatever way you can.